Humanities and Social Science Program

 Program Start Time: TBD (meetings will take place for around one hour per week)

-Research Practicum Introduction
+Research Program Introduction

 Students will develop the critical skills necessary to read, understand, write, and produce graphic narratives.
-They will read seminal works that define the genre in a number of countries such as Japan, France, and the United States, with a particular focus on underground comics and manga.
+They will read seminal works that define the genre in a number of countries, such as Japan, France, and the United States, with a particular focus on underground comics and manga.
 Readings will include contemporary works by writers and artists.
 Students will read and discuss selections from comic history and have the opportunity to create a graphic narrative.
 Alternatively, students will write a research paper about the genre of graphic novels.

 Possible Topics For Final Project